ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 - before starting the application if arduino components are used
    - tfrcntl.ino Arduino file under “tfrcntl” folder must be uploaded to Arduino board using Arduino GUI
+   - All sensors and LEDs must be checked
-   - All sensors, web cams and LEDs must be checked
+ - All web cams must be checked

 ### System Tables
 Configuration information is given to application using tables